gknowles/dimcli/docs/README.md

 ## Keep It Quiet
 For some applications, such as Windows services, it's important not to interact with the console.
-Simple steps to avoid parse() doing console IO:
+Simple steps to avoid cli.parse() doing console IO:

 1. Don't use things (such as opt.prompt()) that explicitly ask for IO.
 2. Add your own "help" argument to override the default, you can still